eclipse-cognicrypt/hugo-website-sources/content/contributing/_index.md

 # Cryptographic Components

-In general, crypto experts can contribute in two ways:
-* First, they can contribute support for new cryptographic primitives (e.g., encryption schemes, key agreement algorithms, digital signature algorithms).
-* Second, they can integrate new cryptographic use cases for CogniCrypt to offer to the users for code generation.
+In general, crypto experts can contribute in two ways.
+First, they can contribute support for new cryptographic primitives (e.g., encryption schemes, key agreement algorithms, digital signature algorithms).
+Second, they can integrate new cryptographic use cases for CogniCrypt to offer to the users for code generation.

 In the context of CogniCrypt, these use cases are called **tasks**.
 Examples for cryptographic tasks that CogniCrypt already supports  include:  **file encryption**, **communication over secure channel**, and **user authentication mechanisms**.
 Depending on how a task is integrated, it can use primitives that have been integrated before.
 However primitives are not directly exposed to the end user.
 For easier distinction, this guide separates: